Best Les Paul for Metal

 I’ve owned a few of these in the past too.
 Ten years ago, if you had asked my opinion of Epiphone, I probably would have said, “Meh,” or something else barely intelligible.
 I mean, they were good guitars for the price, but nothing exceptional.

 But Epiphone did a major overhaul to many of their Les Paul guitars a couple of years back, and the results have been very impressive.
-When I had a chance to check one out, I wrote a full review of the Les Paul Custom PRO.
+When I had a chance to check one out, I was really impressed.
+I wrote a full review of the Les Paul Custom PRO.

 Don’t get me wrong: Gibson pickups are still better, but, as I’ve said before, I think the gap between Epiphone and Gibson is now closer than ever.
 And, if you still don't like the Epi pickups, you can swap them out for something else without feeling bad about modding your guitar.